mudflapapp/synctera/docs/AccountsApi.md

 Create an account

 Creates an account copying values from account template into the account resource.
 Any fields defined as part of account creation will overwrite the ones provided from the account template.
+Account holder `verification_status` must be `ACCEPTED` to create an account.
 Required fields:   - relationships

 ### Examples